 - Unsubscribes: The number of people who no longer wish to receive your mail

 It goes without saying that you aren’t going to get everything right the first time around, therefore you should use your campaign results to modify and re-test your email campaigns to find out what works and what doesn’t.
 The best way to do this is to use A/B testing to change one part of your email at a time to find out what works.
-Optimizely Blog discusses A/B testing in more detail, here.
+Check out Optimizely Blog, which discusses A/B testing in more detail.

 Any email campaign is only as good as its contact list.
 You should make the time to nurture your opt-in database (and honour unsubscribes), ensuring to update it with current and verified contact details to allow for audience segmentation and effective targeting.